How to add a feedback form to a static website without a backend.

 Option 3: form backend / lead capture service

-A form backend is an external service that accepts POST requests from the form and delivers the submission to the desired channels.
+A form backend is an external service that accepts POST requests from the form and delivers the submission to the necessary channels.

 The general principle: